 GEYSERLAND Motor Hotel ROTORUA Telegrams: "Geyserland Rotorua" Box 800, ROTORUA, N.Z.
-Phone 82-039 Telex: 2820 Dear day & Jack, we flew out of the Douth Island yesterday to one and more tousing the Jorth Island, we have stayed at some lovely 18 otels, in the room, th one J. N. Wineless & floore, and the We one in potoria tr-night, one of the quides trok us through the boiling lova, it is amaging to see all the mud butbling.
-We stayed at a Hotel on the south Islando, at book, a few nights ago & there was side & more et deep on et mountain a above the Hotel, it was cold and to day we will be home on the 24 th. fore Elie & Yoly in
+Phone 82-039 Telex: 2820 Dear dry & gack, we flew out of the Douth Island yeste more torsers the from lard, we have stayed lovely 15 otels, in the room N. Wineless & fhore , and the meals have been very gord. - potoria to-nigh The guides trok us. boiling los andere all Sete mud ed at a listel on the Islanda, at toook, a few stayed ago & there was lie & more N on et mountain à deef a Hotel i was co inder i and it was windy MI mile fore Ehie & Yoly

-Below: Elsie at her son Vivian's wedding 1962, Vivian & Joan Skennar
+Below: Elsie at her son Vivian's wedding 1962, Vivian & Joan Skennar of

 Photo above: At Elsie's funeral 2019 Left to right: (Vivian's children) Ann Marie & Gary Dawes, (Ian's children) Karen, Craig & Tanya Dawes, (Geoffrey's children) Greg, Mathew & Mark Dawes, (Jeanette's children) David & Michelle Breckenridge.
-6. NITA ELISA MALONEY was born to John Maloney and Mary Waugh on 3rd February, 1915.
-In 1935 she married Tom Everest and they worked the Everest family dairy farm at Eungella.